deltaprotocol/LaTeX-Template/README.md

 This loads an assortment of packages (probably more than you will ever need), so remove the unnecessary ones if you want to take use of this.

+* 2014/09/04 Fixed the issue of the unnumbered Rmk env.
 * 2014/09/03 b) Added calc tikz library.
 * 2014/09/03 a) Removed textit for prob/soln header; Added new tikz package.
 * 2014/08/28 Updated the template with cbetter commented style.